ATR 42: Operational history

 During January 2017, Japanese regional airliner Japan Air Commuter (JAC) has taken delivery of its first ATR 42-600, becoming the first owner-operator of the type in the nation.
 The aircraft was one of nine to have been ordered by JAC, along with options for a further 14 ATR 42s, as a replacement for its aging Saab 340 fleet; reportedly, JAC is considering replacing its Bombardier Q400s with ATRs, as well.

 Silver Airways started to operate the ATR 42-600 on 22 April 2019, making it the first airline to fly the -600 variant in the USA.
 The carrier has 16 firm orders for ATR turboprops with options to purchase 30 additional aircraft from ATR through lessor Nordic Aviation Capital.

+In September 2024, Nepalese airline Buddha Air became the first to retire their ATR 42-320 by completing its economic life cycle of 70000 cycles.

 Variants

 ATR 42-200

 The -200 was the original ATR 42 prototype, and only a few were built for testing purposes.
 It was powered by Pratt & Whitney Canada PW120 engines rated at 1800 shp.